 International Scholar-in-Residence Program

-For the past several years, William & Mary Law School has welcomed legal professionals and academics from around the world to visit and study at our Williamsburg campus.
+For several years, William & Mary Law School has been welcoming legal professionals and academics from around the world to visit and study at our Williamsburg campus.
 We invite qualified candidates to apply to this exciting program which allows for the pursuit of legal research in a renowned academic environment.

 International Scholar-in-Residence Benefits

 - 24-hour access to Law School facilities and the Law Library with your W&M ID card

 - Library privileges at both the Law School and the College, with access to law school computers, wireless internet, LexisNexis and Westlaw databases.

 - Audit up to two courses during the fall & spring semesters, on a space-available basis.